Veterinary Surgery for Cats & Dogs

 We are committed to keeping you fully informed about why we are recommending a surgical procedure, as well as any post-operative care your pet will need at home.
 We practice stringent surgical protocols at our clinic.

-At Clackamas Pet Clinic, we perform emergency and medical surgeries to help treat conditions and disease in pets, or to repair injuries sustained via trauma.
+At Clackamas Pet Clinic, we perform medical surgeries to help treat conditions and disease in pets, or to repair injuries sustained via trauma.

 Our Clackamas vets routinely perform the following elective and non-elective surgeries: